joomla/coding-standards/README.md

  </rule>
 ```

 Old Protected method names were at one time prefixed with an underscore.
-These Protected method names with underscores are deprecated in Joomla projects but for B\C reasons are still in the projects.
+These Protected method names with underscores are deprecated in Joomla projects but for B/C reasons are still in the projects.
 As such, excluding the MethodUnderscore sniff is a common ruleset adjustment

 ```xml
  <rule ref="Joomla">